Table of contents:

 Using deep learning functionality includes two stages:

-Available Deep Learning applications
+Available Deep Learning tools

-The users do not have to be equipped with the specialistic scientific knowledge to design their own deep learning solutions.
+The users do not need to be equipped with the specialistic scientific knowledge to design their own deep learning solutions.
 However, it may be very useful to understand the basic terminology and principles behind the process.

 Deep neural networks